2014 Canadian Grand Prix: Race

 Massa passed Hülkenberg for fifth before the final chicane on that lap.
-He drew closer to Vettel and Ricciardo on lap 57, and set the race's fastest lap on the following lap, at 1 minute and 18.504 seconds.
+He drew closer to Vettel and Ricciardo on lap 57, and set the race's fastest lap on the following lap, at 1:18.504.
 On lap 60, Alonso on the inside overtook Bottas for seventh between turns one and two.
 Bottas lost eighth to Button soon after.
 Grosjean retired with a broken rear wing on the following lap.
 On lap 64, Vettel narrowly avoided hitting the rear of his teammate Ricciardo under braking for the hairpin.
 Vettel ran wide to prevent a collision, which allowed Massa to turn onto the inside line as Vettel jerked in turn 11.
 Massa gained on Vettel on the long straight; he did not pass him because he forgot to use DRS.
-In the meantime, Pérez had rear brake problems.
-On the 66th lap, Ricciardo used DRS, and steered to the outside to pass Pérez for second entering turn one.
-He went onto the grass at the corner.
+In the meantime, Pérez had rear brake-by-wire malfunctions that meant he had trouble braking.
+On the 66th lap, Ricciardo used DRS, and steered to the outside to pass Pérez for second entering turn one; Pérez was distracted by Force India telling him over the radio which switch changes were needed to reset his brake-by-wire sensor and went too deep into the chicane.
+He braked heavily to get round the turn, and went onto the grass at the corner.
 That caused Vettel to nearly hit Pérez's car in the following concertina effect.

 Ricciardo lowered Rosberg's lead to seven-tenths of a second between laps 66 and 67.
 Gutiérrez entered the pit lane with an energy storage system failure on the 67th lap.
-On the back straight at lap 68, Ricciardo used DRS to pass Rosberg for the lead.
+On the back straight down to the last chicane at lap 68, Ricciardo used DRS to pass Rosberg for the lead.
 On the next lap, Pérez went off the racing line and Vettel found space to overtake him for third at the end of the back straight.
 Pérez was slow on the start/finish straight from having an untidy exit out of the final corner.
-On the final lap, Massa's front right tyre and Pérez's left-rear wheel collided.
-Pérez rammed into a barrier at 32G, as Massa narrowly avoided collecting Vettel en route into a tyre wall in a 27G impact.
+At the beginning of the final lap, Massa got a run on Pérez but his front right tyre and Pérez's left-rear wheel collided.
+Pérez rammed into a barrier at 32G, as Massa narrowly avoided collecting Vettel en route into the inside tyre wall in a 27G impact.
 The safety car was deployed to neutralise the race and Ricciardo took his first career victory, the first for an Australian since Mark Webber won the 2012 British Grand Prix.
 Rosberg finished second and Vettel third.
 Off the podium, Button, Hülkenberg, Alonso, Bottas, Vergne, Magnussen, Räikkönen, Pérez, Massa, Sutil and Gutiérrez were the final finishers.